phyziyx/steam2pcgw/README.md

 ## Plans

-- Convert into a CLI app.
+- [ ] Convert into a CLI app
-- Clean-up the code.
+- [ ] Clean-up the code
-- Ability to pass in more than one app ID at a time/ parsing more than one article in one go.
+- [ ] Ability to pass in more than one app ID at a time/ parsing more than one article in one go
-- Add support for other APIs to make the data output more complete.
+- [ ] Add support for other APIs to make the data output more complete

-## Todo

-- [ ] Cleanup the code.
-- [ ] Save cache in a sub-folder, and take the time and date of that cache into account.
-Fetch new data from the API if the cache is older than seven days.
+- [ ] Save cache in a sub-folder, fetch new data if cache is older than seven days
-- [ ] IGDB and OpenCritic support.
+- [ ] IGDB and OpenCritic support

-## Features

-- [x] Caching
+- [ ] Download game covers

 ### Article Status